 Is it a crime to take a child out of Texas or outside the U.S. without permission?

-Removing a child outside the United States to deprive a person entitled to possession/access can be interference with the custody of the child.
+Removing a child outside the United States to deprive a person entitled to possession/access can be interference with child custody.
 Geographic restrictions in orders also matter.
 Know your order’s travel terms before leaving.
 Tex.
 Penal Code § 25.03(a)(3).

 FAQs About Defenses & Family-Court Impact